Reviews You Can Rely On

 Heavy and bulky

-Travelers and car campers will rejoice when discovering the Big Agnes Big Six chair.
+Backpackers willing to put in extra work for extra comfort will rejoice when discovering the Big Agnes Big Six chair.
 The spacious seat is wide and tall and offers a high enough back for a headrest, a feature not found on any other chair this compact and lightweight.
-Its size is enormous for the small 5.5" x 5.5" x 21.5" bundle it makes when packed up, and the comfort it offers may even cause you to take a catnap.
-While this is too heavy for most backpacking endeavors, the comfort and small packed size make it perfect for those that travel or dwell in a van, truck, or small RV.
+Its size is enormous for the small 5.5" x 5.5" x 21.5" bundle it makes when packed up, and the comfort it offers may even encourage you to take a catnap.

 Read more: Big Agnes Big Six review